risqiutama/ti-slam/README.md

 - Please download our dataset from [here](https://docs.google.com/forms/d/e/1FAIpQLSfdJBh5VUiIdvwQGhgInAlHzcmmOCnbvNqS_iHyo0KUDPBsaQ/viewform?usp=sf_link).

 - After downloading, please put the dataset into your `<host dataset dir path>` in your host machine.
+- Some files are zipped into a single zip file (e.g., loop.zip and all raw data in raw folder).
+For training, please unzip them all in the same directory.

 ### Docker Installation